decent-im/prosody-modules/mod_auth_oauth_external/README.md

     logging in the field specified by `oauth_external_username_field`.
     Commonly the [OpenID `UserInfo`
     endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)
+    If left unset, only `SASL PLAIN` is supported and the username provided there is assumed correct.

 `oauth_external_username_field`
 :   String.
 Default is `"preferred_username"`.
 Field in the JSON